anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 # Security Considerations {#sec-consider}

-The security considerations  laid out in BRSKI {{RFC8995}} apply to the discovery and voucher exchange as well as for the status exchange information.
+The security considerations laid out in BRSKI {{RFC8995, Section 11}} apply to the discovery and voucher exchange as well as for the status exchange information.

 In particular,